-Italy premier urges Alitalia workers to OK compromise deal
+Italian premier urges Alitalia workers to OK compromise deal

-ROME (AP) — Italian Premier Paolo Gentiloni is urging Alitalia workers to approve a compromise deal to relaunch Italy’s struggling flagship airline that was reached in last-ditch negotiations between unions and Alitalia management.
+ROME (AP) — Premier Paolo Gentiloni urged Alitalia workers on Friday to approve a compromise deal to relaunch Italy’s struggling flagship airline that was reached in last-ditch, government-mediated negotiations between unions and Alitalia management.

-The government-mediated deal reached early Friday reduces proposed job and salary cuts and calls for greater investment in the long-range routes that analysts say are critical for Alitalia’s survival.
-It will be put to a referendum of Alitalia workers next week.
+The deal reached early Friday reduces proposed job and salary cuts and calls for greater investment in the long-range routes that analysts say are critical for Alitalia’s survival.
+It’s to be put to a referendum of Alitalia workers next week.

+At a news conference Friday, Gentiloni said the negotiations were difficult but that it was in the government’s interest to push through a deal.

 Most Read Stories